Amazon.com Widgets

 A door snake draftstopper is a fun, quick, inexpensive sewing project that’s all straight-line sewing, making it easy enough for kids and beginners to do yet offering all sorts of opportunities for exercising your creative vision.
 Big buttons for snake eyes?
 Tag ends of shiny ribbon for the forked tongue?
 Sequins for a rattler tail?
 Have a look around and see what materials you have that could be repurposed into a one-of-a-kind draftstopper.

-Whether your decorating taste runs to the whimsical door snake, or to an elegantly simple tube of fabric, like TheMorae‘s draft dodgers or TuttieLou‘s antique handwoven linen with dainty appliques (both available on Etsy.com) — it is one simple, doable way to be green and frugal, to save money on heating costs, and to keep your home a bit more cosy this winter.
+Whether your decorating taste runs to the whimsical door snake, or to an elegantly simple tube of fabric, like TheMorae‘s draft dodgers or even an antique handwoven linen with dainty appliques (keep an eye on garage sales, to find the perfect fabrics to make your own) — under-door draft stoppers are one simple, doable way to be green and frugal, to save money on heating costs, and to keep your home a bit more cosy this winter.

 This post comes in a right time!
 I really love my jeans, but the ‘bottom’ part was worn out and heartbreaking as it is, I HAD to give up on her.
 At least now there are alternatives, I just don’t have the heart to throw her away just yet!Hope to have more posts regarding used clothings/jeans, as obviously, my other pair would not live long enough to see the daylight of 2010.